 Bullard is a very small town located in the state of Texas.
 With a population of 2,832 people and two constituent neighborhoods, Bullard is the 557th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bullard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bullard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bullard are a mix of both white- and blue-collar jobs.
 Overall, Bullard is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bullard who work in sales jobs (16.89%), teaching (11.76%), and office and administrative support (9.37%).
+There are especially a lot of people living in Bullard who work in sales jobs (16.78%), management occupations (13.94%), and teaching (12.69%).

-Being a small town, Bullard does not have a public transit system used by locals to get to and from work.
+Bullard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Bullard is English.
 Other important languages spoken here include Spanish and West Germanic languages.